Jar Jar Binks: Legends

+Video games

+Jar Jar appears as a playable character in the Lego Star Wars video games, and appears as an Angry Bird with a hook move called "Jar Jar Wings" in Angry Birds Star Wars II.

 Other appearances

-Binks is a Lego mini-figure in the Lego Star Wars video games, and appears as an Angry Bird with a hook move called "Jar Jar Wings" in Angry Birds Star Wars II.
 Ahmed Best was signed on to portray Binks in the show Star Wars Detours.

 Reception

+Initial response

 Even before the release of The Phantom Menace, Jar Jar Binks became the subject of significant media and popular attention.
 After the film's release, Binks became symbolic of what many reviewers such as Brent Staples (The New York Times), David Edelstein (Slate), and Eric Harrison (Los Angeles Times) considered to be creative flaws of the film.
-The character was widely rejected and often ridiculed by people who felt that Jar Jar was included in the film solely to appeal to children (a criticism first leveled with the introduction of the Ewoks in Return of the Jedi).
-Bruce Handy of Vanity Fair wrote that "Jar Jar has come to symbolize what many fans see as the faults of the prequel trilogy: characters no one much cares about; a sense of humor geared toward the youngest conceivable audience members; an over-reliance on computer graphics; and story lines devoted to the kinds of convoluted political machinations which wouldn’t have been out of place in adaptations of I, Claudius or The Rise and Fall of the Third Reich, but which fit less snugly in films with characters like Jar Jar Binks."
+The character was widely rejected and often ridiculed by people who felt that Jar Jar was included solely to appeal to children (a criticism first leveled at the Ewoks in Return of the Jedi).
+Bruce Handy of Vanity Fair wrote that "Jar Jar has come to symbolize what many fans see as the faults of the prequel trilogy: characters no one much cares about; a sense of humor geared toward the youngest conceivable audience members; an over-reliance on computer graphics; and story lines devoted to the kinds of convoluted political machinations which wouldn't have been out of place in adaptations of I, Claudius or The Rise and Fall of the Third Reich, but which fit less snugly in films with characters like Jar Jar Binks."
 One fan, Mike J. Nichols, created and distributed, free of charge, a modified version of the film, entitled The Phantom Edit, which cut out several scenes featuring what Nichols dubbed 'Jar Jar antics.'
 The character was also lampooned on an episode of the television show South Park entitled "Jakovasaurs", in The Fairly OddParents (Episode: "Abra-Catastrophe!"), The Simpsons (Episode: "Co-Dependents' Day"), as well as the parody Star Wars episodes of Robot Chicken, in which Best reprised the role in voice-over form.

-In response to the criticism surrounding Jar Jar, Star Wars creator George Lucas stated that he feels there is a section of the fanbase upset that "the movies are for children but they don't want to admit that...
+In response to the criticism, Star Wars creator George Lucas stated that he feels there is a section of the fanbase upset that "the movies are for children but they don't want to admit that ...
 There is a small group of fans that do not like comic sidekicks.
 They want the films to be tough like The Terminator, and they get very upset and opinionated about anything that has anything to do with being childlike."

-In July 2018, Best said that the widespread criticism of his character had led to him considering suicide.

-In April 2019, during the annual Star Wars Celebration event ahead of the 20th anniversary panel for The Phantom Menace, George Lucas named Jar Jar as his favorite Star Wars character.
+In 2018, Best said that the widespread criticism of his character negatively impacted his career and led him to consider suicide.
+After these comments were reported by The Guardian, fans expressed their support for Best on social media, with many, including Frank Oz (the actor portraying Yoda), denouncing the vitriol Best experienced.
+Oz wrote, "I LOVED Jar Jar Binks.
+I know I'll get raked over the coals for saying that but I just will never understand the harshness of people's dislike of him.
+I do character work.
+He is a GREAT character!"